mediamonks/fast-image-sequence/README.md

     tar -cvf sequence.tar -C ./ .
     ```

-   This command will create a tarball named `preview_images.tar` from the directory `/path/to/your/preview_images`.

 Once you have your tarball, you can use it with `FastImageSequence` by setting the `tarURL` option to the URL of your tarball and implementing the `tarImageURLCallback` to return the URL of an image in the tarball given its index.

 ## Building